ComNets-Bremen/Python-Course/examples/README.md

 The idea of this course is to be programming-driven.
 We offer a set of example programs using the basic functions of Python.
 Interested people should go through them and try to understand by themself.
 The links to the corresponding documentation is given in the header of each individual example file.
 The main Python documentation is online available under [docs.python.org](https://docs.python.org/2.7).

 For the example which require data, the corresponding [example data files](files) are given in the [files](files) directory.

+The order you should go through the examples is given below.
+After that tutorial, you should be able to reuse these examples to create your own applications.

 How to start?
 -------------

 Go through the example files given in the next section and try to understand them.
+If you have problems with one file: The link to the documentation is usually given in the header.
 The complexity is increasing with each step.
 After going through all of these files, you should be able to write a Python script for plotting data with the following capabilities:

-- A command line interface where the input filename and some other options like title can be defined
+- A command line interface where the input filename and some other options like the title, axis description etc. can be defined
 - The Data is read and parsed from the given file.
-Maybe some further analysis is done
+Maybe some further analysis is done (min, mean, max values)
-- The results should be exported so they can be used for further documentation (i.e., in a report)
+- The results should be exported to a pdf or text file so they can be used for further documentation (i.e., in a report)

 Things to implement
 -------------------